-We've now examined how to compute spectra and how to use the χ^2 distribution to put error bars on our spectra.
-Now, we'll need to think about background trends and problems associated with finite length records.
+We've now examined how to compute spectra and how to use the $\chi^2$ distribution to put error bars on our spectra.
+We've also talked about detrending and a bit about windowing.
+Now, we'll need to fill in some details to really understand windowing.